Le Caire

 Pension Roma Budget

-A retro institution of waxed floors and high ceilings near Talaat Harb: old-Cairo charm at a friendly price.
+Retro institution with polished parquet floors and high ceilings near Talaat Harb: old-school Cairo charm at a friendly price point.

 Check availability